Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 - To trust God means to obey God because obedience is better than sacrifice.
 (1 Samuel 15:22)

-- Trusting God means believing like Noah that you can build an ark even at a time when it didn’t rain.
+- Trusting God means believing like Noah that you can build an ark at a time when it didn’t rain from above as it does today.

 - Trusting God means walking through the Red Sea and expecting the water to recede so millions of people can walk through on dry land.